There's been a big advancement in the development of mobility aids.

 - Seat design may be inconvenient

-Should I Buy A Broken Leg Scooter Or Rent One?
+Should I Buy A Knee Scooter Or Rent One?

 People often have to make a choice between purchasing and renting one.
 Choosing to rent a scooter may seem to be more attractive for people who need one temporarily, perhaps for a few weeks.
 But the thing is that the cost of renting is often similar to what it will cost to actually purchase a good one.